antonkarytka/bank-flow-backend/README.md

 }

 ```
-7) Run this from project's root folder in terminal to install npm modules:
+6) Run this from project's root folder in terminal to install npm modules:
 ```
 npm i
 ```
-8) Start the server via running this in terminal:
+7) Start the server via running this in terminal:
 ```
 npm start
 ```

 ## Seeder
-Seed the database via running:
+Fill the database with data via running:
 ```
 npm run seed
 ```